Dash-Lambda/Eso/README.md

 Numeric values may be set either with a numeric argument or with a character in single quotes `'c'` (in which case it will be set to that character's ASCII code).

-For the moment, set commands with invalid input are silently ignored.

 ### Config Environment
 As mentioned earlier, one thing that was necessary to maintain a functional design was to make the environment an input, thus Eso hands off a Config object to language components.